SURAJ1399/MusicWiki/README.md

 # MusicWiki
 MusicWiki app using last.fm APIs built using kotlin for native android.
 It is based on MVVM pattern with dagger Hilt as dependency injection tools.
-It helps to discover albums,artists and tracks based on different Genre
+It helps to discover albums,artists and tracks based on different Genre.
+Overall its a wikipedia for Music

 Download app Here